yugecin/anna/readme.txt

 Most of these need owner privileges (see config file).

-raw <string>             -- send a raw message say <target> <string>    -- send a message to a user or channel action <target> <string> -- send an action message to a user or channel
+amiowner                 -- tells you if you have owner permissions raw <string>             -- send a raw message say <target> <string>    -- send a message to a user or channel action <target> <string> -- send an action message to a user or channel